 With topics such as the recent Google+ data breach and the Facebook Cambridge Analytica scandal increasingly appearing in the news, consumers are becoming more knowledgeable -- and skeptical -- regarding how their information is being tracked and used when browsing the web, especially regarding cookies.

-If you are customer of Facebook advertising, or actively manage your company’s Facebook advertising portal, you most likely saw a recent email regarding the use of your Facebook pixel and its cookie tracking ability.
+If you are a customer of Facebook advertising, or actively manage your company’s Facebook advertising portal, you most likely saw a recent email regarding the use of your Meta pixel and its cookie tracking ability.

 Here is the email I received: